-Proof: Consider hypersphere in \mathbb{R}^d w/center c & radius ρ . x is inside iff
+Proof: Consider hypersphere in \mathbb{R}^d w/center c & radius ρ .
+Points inside:

-Hence points inside sphere \leftrightarrow lifted points underneath hyperplane in Φ -space.
+Hence points inside sphere \leftrightarrow same side of hyperplane in Φ -space.

 [The implication works in both directions.]

 [Hyperspheres include hyperplanes as a special, degenerate case.
 A hyperplane is essentially a hypersphere with infinite radius.
 So hypersphere decision boundaries can do everything hyperplane decision boundaries can do, plus a lot more.
 With the parabolic lifting map, if you pick a hyperplane in Φ -space that is vertical, you get a hyperplane in x-space.]